 Did you know…

-1. Number – There are more than 3.5 million Truck Drivers in the U.S. (Census Bureau).
+1. Number – There are more than 3.5 million Truck Drivers in the U.S., showcasing the growth of the industry (Census Bureau).

-3. Gender – You may know most Drivers are men.
-However, you may be surprised to know the number of women Drivers is on the rise.
-Women make up about 10% of Over-the-Road Drivers (FreightWaves).
+3. Gender – Most Drivers are men, but the number of women Drivers is on the rise, making up about 14% of Over-the-Road Drivers (CNBC).

-6. Mileage – According to the most recent statistic from 2018, 304.9 billion miles were traveled by all registered trucks in the U.S. with the average Trucker logging 105,000 miles annually (American Trucking Associations).
+6. Mileage – Truck driving facts like the 327.48 billion miles traveled by all registered trucks in the U.S. in 2021 reveals the vast scope of the industry (American Trucking Associations).

 Did you know…

-3. Fuel – Tractor-trailers hold a lot of gas.
-Typical semi trucks in the U.S. hold about 120 gallons, with some having the ability to store up to 150 gallons (Truckload Indexes).
+• Fuel – Delving into semi-truck facts, typical ones in the U.S. hold about 120 gallons, with some storing up to 150 gallons (FreightWaves).

-4. Engines – Truck engines are built to last.
-Tractor-trailer engines are designed to last up to one million miles (Big Rig Pros).
+• Engines – Truck engines are built to last, with tractor-trailer engines designed to endure up to one million miles (Big Rig Pros).

 Truck Drivers are the backbone of Kopf!
 We are a family-owned and operated business established in 1980.
-Our home office and main terminal is located in Elkhart, Indiana with additional terminals in Athens, Georgia and Seaford, Delaware.
+Our home office and main terminal are located in Elkhart, Indiana, with additional terminals in Athens, Georgia, and Seaford, Delaware.
+By exploring truck driver statistics, semi truck facts, and the average truck driver age, we’ve uncovered the depth and diversity of this incredible profession.
 It is our privilege to employ a reliable team of Truckers and partner with a fantastic team of Owner Operators.
 We are grateful for each of them!

 Are you a Truck Driver or Owner Operator?
 Drive for Kopf today!